tommyrharper/Learning-Goals/week2/week_2.md

     - It is now working once again.
 Yay!

-2. Look over the process worksheet and drill each step. - 30 mins
+2. Look over the process worksheet and drill each step. - 30 mins - COMPLETE

+    - I am now more certain how my process should look and have a clearer step by step progress.

-3. Use that process to break one class into two classes that work together while maintaining test coverage with my pair. - 2hrs
+3. Use that process to break one class into two classes that work together while maintaining test coverage with my pair. - 2hrs - COMPLETE

+    - We really learnt to communicate with one another better and make sure we each understand what each other were doing, this made for a very harmonious pair programming experience.

+# Day 5

+1. Do a process review with my coach - 40 mins

+2. Finish the dependency injectiion practical [exercise](https://github.com/makersacademy/skills-workshops/blob/master/practicals/object_oriented_design/dependency_injection.md) - 1hr

+3. Talk to my mentor - 20 mins